Jarl-Bjoern/Yggdrasil/README.md

 <br />

 # ⚠️ Remark
-It should be said that the scripts are still under development, but already allow an easier start to perform e.g. as a penetration tester or digital forensics, certain pre-settings.
+It should be noted that the scripts are still under active development; however, they already provide a simplified starting point for tasks such as penetration testing or digital forensics by offering predefined configurations and setup options.